rnabioco/raer/README.md

 #>   [4]         0        15         0         0         0
 #>   [5]         0        16         0         0         0
 #>   -------
-#>   seqinfo: 3 sequences from an unspecified genome; no seqlengths
+#>   seqinfo: 3 sequences from an unspecified genome
 ```

 The `FilterParam()` class holds multiple options for customizing the